Casraw/spacebarchat-docker/README.md

 # Fosscord client

 Due to the fact that it is under development for now, i provide no client README.
-In the future it maybe changes.
+It may change in the future.